-The Historic Daniel Boone Home at Lindenwood Park brings history to life for students and gives them an appreciation of what living was like on the American Frontier.
+The Historic Daniel Boone Home brings history to life for students and gives them an appreciation of what living was like on the American Frontier.
 The Boone Home staff and volunteers strive to provide an educational environment for students to enhance learning received in the classroom.
 The site currently provides two educational programs that range in length from 90 minutes to two hours, along with Boy and Girl Scout programs.
 The Boone Home also has numerous picnic tables that teachers, students and scout troops are welcome to use.

 The Standard School Program